rycolab/website/content/classes/intro-nlp-f25/main.md

 ### On the Tutorials
 Tutorials will take place Wednesdays 16h to 19h in HG F7.
-Their main purpose will be to solve some exercises with you that will help you grasp the concepts from the lecture and to help you prepare for the exam.
+Their main purpose is to repeat the most important insights from the corresponding lecture and to discuss the solutions of the exercises.
+Therefore, we strongly encourage you to solve the exercises beforehand.

-They will also introduce new assignments and allow you to ask questions about them.
+Furthermore, we will introduce new assignments and allow you to ask questions about them.
 Roughly, we expect to devote 2 hours per week to exercises and 1 hour to the assignments (when a new assignment has been released).
 We therefore strongly encourage you to look at the assignment problems in due time and come to the discussions sessions with your questions.
 We want the sessions to be useful for you!